ta1n/classify/README.md

 # Simple Car vs Bike classifier

-This is a simple image classifier using pytorch.
+This is a simple Car Vs Bike image classifier using pytorch.

 # Usage